 Now, what about the other >99% people who are not sportsmen?
 Who may not be able to progress as fast as a person who is a regular lifter, and for whom hypertrophy is not the main aim.
 For them its targeting various components of fitness which include strength, endurance, flexibility, coordination, balance etc. is more important.

-So, now tell me which beginner you are talking about when you recommend or sell beginner supplement stacks.
+So, now tell me which beginner you are talking about when you recommend or sell supplement stack for beginners.
 Ok, let me make things easy for you.
 Let me take all conditions under one umbrella.
 A sigh of relief for the salesmen, isn’t it?
 Not so early, hold on.

 So, let’s consider a person, who is new to exercising as such, not just strength training.
 It’s been couple of weeks, and he is now getting a hang of things like developing basic muscular and cardiovascular endurance, his flexibility and mobility is improving, and he is getting stronger in the gym, and able to lift progressively heavier tonnage in the gym.
 I guess, this type of beginner is someone we can consider as an example.
 So, now we have our beginner.